-It is also important to remember that sensory diets are not a one time fix-all solution.
+It is also important to remember that sensory diets are not a one-time fix-all solution.
 You will need to work closely with your therapist to continue to tweak and add or take away items from your child's sensory diet until you find the right combination.

 Creating a sensory area or room in your home or school is a great way to get started.
 Having a variety of sensory toys such as fidgets, chewing items, dim lighting, etc. are important parts of a sensory room.

-Also planning ahead and having an idea of what types of input or transitions sets your child's sensory processing behavior off and having ways to help them cope and transition are important for you to recognize.
+Also planning ahead and having an idea of what types of input or transitions sets your child's sensory processing behavior off and having ways to help them cope and transition is important for you to recognize.
 Have a routine so your child knows what to expect for the day is definitely helpful.